yizenov/compass_query_optimizer/README.md

 The number of threads is `56`.
 COMPASS has hyper parameters such as sketch size in `mapd-core/Catalog/COMPASS_init_variables.txt`.
 See `variables_details.txt` for more details about COMPASS hyper parameters.

 # 2. Create Database and Load Data
-All databases created by user are at `.mapd/data/`.
-Default user is `mapd`.
+All databases created by the user are at `.mapd/data/`.
+The default user is `mapd`.

 - Run server: `./bin/mapd_server --data ~/.mapd/data/`
 - Run client and create database called `imdb`: